Flock1/QC_TIFR/README.md

 ### TRAINING

 `code_clean.ipynb` consists of the clean implementation of the training process.
 This implementation uses vanilla policy gradient to train the model.
-Vanilla policy gradient is an efficient on-policy training technique that has worked for a lot of Atari games.
+Vanilla policy gradient is an efficient gradient based training technique that has worked for a lot of Atari games.
 This has been developed using Keras library.

 The second implementation is `torch.ipynb` that uses PyTorch and was trained using the Proximal Policy Optimization (PPO), which was developed by OpenAI.
 ### TESTING